slintab/twilio-flex-terraform/README.md

 # Twilio Flex with Terraform

-This repository contains terraform configuration for deploying a [Twilio Flex](https://www.twilio.com/en-us/flex) contact center, including all of its usual components - an IVR (Studio flow), rules for routing tasks to agents (Taskrouter configuration), and a Flex plugin for customization.
+This repository contains terraform configuration for deploying a [Twilio Flex](https://www.twilio.com/en-us/flex) contact center, including all of its common components: an IVR (Studio flow), rules for routing tasks to agents (Taskrouter configuration), and a Flex plugin for customization.

 It can be used as a blueprint for provisioning a Twilio Flex  contact center using code.